On the non-uniqueness of the quasi-static magnetic forward problem and its impact on source current reconstruction: Significance of non-unique current segment contributions: MEG as an example case

-We note in in Appendix~\ref{sec:appendix_greens_thm} that in the case where the closed loop is flat and the origin is in the plane of the loop, equations \eqref{eq:novel_U} and \eqref{eq:novel_B} can be written as a line integral with outward pointing normal.
-This is analogous to the reduction of the volume current contribution from a volume integral to a surface integral in Geselowitz's formula in 2D.

-\subsubsection{The current triangle formulation for spherical head models}
+\subsection{The current triangle formulation for spherical head models}

+So far, we have stated that a focal primary current source may be modeled as a finite-length current segment of current $I$.
+The start and end of the primary current segment represent a sink and a source, respectively \cite{ilmoniemi1985forward,ilmoniemi2009triangle}.
+Although our formulations in Section~\ref{sec:theory} hold for current loops, they still hold in the context of MEG where volume currents are of interest.
+From Kircchoff's junction rule, we know that the volume current can be written as a finite sum of line currents flowing from the source to the sink defined by the primary current (equation \eqref{eq:uvol_line_sum}).
+Thus, the magnetic contribution from the volume current can in theory be expressed as a superposition of the contributions from each of the current loops.

+As an aside, we attempted to further generalize to show that there exists an equivalent line current that produces the magnetic field of any volume current.
+In Appendix \ref{sec:volume_current_line}, we show that such an equivalent line current exists for each field point; however, it appears that it may be non trivial to show if there exists a common equivalent line current that holds for all field points.

-Now, we show using our framework that for the case of a spherical head model, the current density can always be written as a triangle loop with one vertex coinciding with the center of the conducting sphere.
+Here, we show that in combining our framework with the case of a spherical head model, the current density can always be written as a triangle loop with one vertex coinciding with the center of the conducting sphere.
 This is in agreement with the results presented in \cite{ilmoniemi1985forward,ilmoniemi2009triangle}.
-This result is a specific case of the conclusion made in the previous section (Section~\ref{sec:volume_current_line}), but may be worked out independently as we will show below.
-I.e., an equivalent line current for the volume currents of a spherical conductor is two straight line segments.

 Consider a spherical conductor model with origin at the center of the sphere, i.e.

 The volume contribution of Geselowitz's formula $\mathbf{b}_{vol}(\mathbf{r})$ \eqref{B_vol} vanishes due to the scalar triple product.
 Hence, for a spherical conductor head model, the external magnetic field has no volume current contribution if we take the origin to be at the center of the sphere, i.e. $\mathbf{B}(\mathbf{r}) = \mathbf{b}_{pri}(\mathbf{r})$ everywhere outside the conductor ($\mathbf{b}_{vol}(\mathbf{r}) = \mathbf{0}$).
 This applies to all three components of the magnetic field.